libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

   Gif load now handles truncated files much more gracefully.

+- **HEIC/AVIF** The saver has a new `encoder` parameter you can use to select the exact save codec library you want.

-- **FITS** The FITS load and save operations have been fixed up.
+- **FITS** The FITS load and save operations have been rewritten.
 Many band FITS images should load dramatically faster, and FITS save is much better at handling duplicated header fields.

-- **JP2K** The saver now defaults to chroms subsample off for compatibility, and writes `jp2` images rather than a simple codestream.

 - **PNG** The PNG load and save operations now support EXIF metadata.